Bromley Brook School: History

 Bromley Brook School was established in 2004.
 Enrollment averaged about 80 students.

-In December 2009, a male staff member was charged based on allegations of sexual activity with two female students.
+In December 2009, a male staff member was charged with the sexual exploitation of two female students.
 He pled guilty in April 2010.

 In March 2011, Aspen Education Group announced that the school would close at the end of the 2010–2011 academic year as part of a restructuring of Aspen's operations.
 At the time of the announcement, there were 57 students enrolled and about 45 employees.